-Remodelers know trouble can lurk when removing vinyl siding.
-Seasoned professionals approach residing projects with a plan to tackle whatever pitfalls they may encounter on demo day, all while keeping clients confident.
+Remodelers know trouble can lurk during vinyl siding removal.
+Seasoned professionals know how to remove vinyl siding with a plan to tackle whatever pitfalls they may encounter on demo day, all while keeping clients confident.

 Old vinyl siding can hide problems that may increase costs and time spent on a project.
 “It absolutely hides surprises,” says Kyle Miller of All Around Construction.
 But there are several indicators that may reveal hidden damage during initial inspection.

-Miller has several best practices for uncovering fungal decay or potential problems during the discovery work.
+Miller has several best practices for uncovering fungal decay or potential problems during the discovery phase of vinyl siding removal.
 “With old vinyl, you can unlock it or check between the seams.
 If you don’t see proper flashing, housewrap or there is softness in the wall sheathing or windows, it’s very likely repairs will be needed.”

 In some areas of the country, code didn’t require housewrap.
 “In houses built between the 1920s and 1950s, fan-fold insulation was installed over wood siding.
 If we discover either old wood siding or fan-fold in good condition, we create a plan to keep both,” says Miller.
 If either one is damaged, Miller says to expect more man hours to pull off the extra layers.